Undergraduate Symposium in Modern Languages

-A: While presentation styles differ across disciplines and even depending on the personality of the presenter, one common and widely accepted practice among scholars in the humanities is for presenters to read their papers while still engaging their audience by making eye contact, referring to images, etc..
+A: One common practice in the humanities is for presenters to read their papers while still engaging their audience by making eye contact, referring to images, etc..
 Be sure to practice your presentation by reading it out loud and be sure it doesn’t exceed 12 minutes.

 Q: Who can submit an abstract and participate in the Modern Languages & Classics Symposium?

 A: As long as their papers are related to the topics mentioned above, the symposium is open to any student at Siena College who might be interested in going to graduate or professional school.